livz/livz.github.io/_posts/2017-07-25-token-based-authentication-for-ssh.md

 Check the [previous guide](https://livz.github.io/2017/07/17/using-tokens-in-Ubuntu-with-pgp.html) for details.

-This post is part of the **Security Bricks tutorials** - simple methods and habits to build a deliberately secure MO, for personal and business use.
+This post is part of the **Security Bricks tutorials** - simple methods and habits to build a deliberately secure operation environment, for personal and business use.
 The other parts below:

 * [Part 1 - Physical OPSEC basics](https://livz.github.io/2017/07/02/physical-OPSEC-basics.html)
 * [Part 2 - Preventing evil maid attacks](https://livz.github.io/2017/05/06/preventing-evil-maid-attacks.html)